jckuri/Object_Detection_in_Urban_Environment/README.md

 Install `gcloud` by running the commands: `curl https://sdk.cloud.google.com | bash` and `gcloud auth login`.
 Then, download the dataset by running this command `sh run_download_process.sh`.
 Split the dataset by running this command `sh run_create_splits.sh`.

-Alternatively, you can skip the previous instructions in the last paragraph by cloning the github repository of the dataset outside of the project directory:
+Alternatively, you can skip the previous instructions in the last paragraph by executing this command `sh download_dataset.sh` or by cloning the github repository of the dataset outside of the project directory:
 ```
 git clone https://github.com/jckuri/Object_Detection_in_Urban_Environment_DATASET.git
 ```

-Execute the command `sh clean_training_dir.sh` in order to create the directory `$TRAINING_DIR` and copy the pretrained model.

 It is up to you where you put the dataset directory and the training directory.
 However, you must configure the file `set_data_and_training_dirs.sh` with the corresponding directories.